Update for 2019 Deck Staining Season:

 DeckStainHelp.com is a help and review site with the goal of offering advice to homeowners with the difficult task of restoring their exterior wooden decks, docks, and wood homes.
 We have been using and reviewing wood and deck stains since we started working on restoring exterior wood in the early 1990s.
 This site was developed to help consumers research and ask questions on what would be the best deck stain, with the goal of longevity and just as important, the ease of reapplication.

-New for 2018: Restore-A-Deck Wood Stain is the only stain we have tested can be applied to dry or damp wood.
+Best Newer Deck Stain in 2018-2019: Restore-A-Deck Wood Stain can be applied to dry or damp wood.
 Applying to damp wood allows you the ability to prep and stain on the same day, saving you a tremendous amount of time.
-As deck restoration contractors since 2001, we are excited to be able to use the Restore A Deck Wood Stain as one of our go-to decking stains for the 2018 restoration season.
+In 2018, our first full year of using the Restore A Deck stain, we had zero issues with performance and saved a tremendous amount of time with the ability to prep and stain in the same day.
+We will continue to offer the Restore A Deck Wood Stain as one of our go-to decking stains for the 2019 restoration season.